 These muffins use a bit of coconut flour, which can make the texture a little drier than a regular muffin, but that’s when the zucchini comes into play, providing some needed moisture.
 Sun-dried tomatoes add a little flavour boost, which goes well with other ingredients.

 These zucchini muffins are very portable, which makes them a perfect food on the go, while travelling or to bring to parties and picnics.

 For a vegetarian version simply omit the ham.
 These would also be nice with some goat’s cheese or halloumi cheese, if you can tolerate dairy, or with some chopped up olives.

 Almond meal can be replaced with other nut flours such as hazelnut meal.
 Tapioca flour can be found in most supermarkets near Asian ingredients or from health food stores.
 Cassava flour or arrowroot flour can also be used.
 On a carbohydrate scale, these are on the higher side so go easy on them if you’re following a low-carb, keto version of paleo.

 - ½ teaspoon garlic powder or freshly chopped garlic

 - ⅓ cup olive oil or melted ghee (coconut oil can also be used)

 - 1 medium zucchini, grated

-- 3 tbsp chopped ham
+- ¼ cup chopped ham

-- Grease 6-7 muffin cases/tray with some olive oil.
-Using a spoon or your hands, fill muffin pans/cases with the mix until almost full.
+- Add the mixture to the dry ingredients.
+Mix through with a wooden spoon until well incorporated.
+You should have a very thick mixture.
+Using a spoon, fill the muffin casings with the mix until almost full.
 Leave about ½ cm off the top as they will rise a bit.